Roper-McArthur 28-day Rainfall Forecast

 50% to 75%

-The hemispheric long wave pattern has been relatively fast moving in recent weeks.
+The hemispheric long wave pattern has remained stable in recent weeks.
 There are five main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, Western Australia, eastern Australia, New Zealand, and the southeast Pacific.
+Currently the most significant troughs are near the longitudes of the southwest Indian Ocean, New Zealand, the south Pacific, and the Atlantic Ocean.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 9 August to 13 August, 18 August to 22 August, and 6 September to 10 September.
-Rain events originating in the tropics and moving south are possible about 10 August to 14 August, and 19 August to 23 August.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 8 September to 12 September, 21 September to 25 September, and 26 September to 30 September.
+Rain events originating in the tropics and moving south are possible about 18 September to 22 September.

-Over Western Australia the strongest cold fronts should occur about 9 August to 13 August, 18 August to 22 August, and 5 September to 9 September.
+Over Western Australia the strongest cold fronts should occur about 5 September to 9 September, 16 September to 20 September, and 26 September to 30 September.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.